purescript-halogen/purescript-halogen/docs/3 - Handling effects.md

 handleAction :: forall o m.
 MonadEffect m => Action -> H.HalogenM State Action () o m Unit
 ```

 Why are we using a constraint of `MonadEffect` rather than `Effect` or `Aff`?
 For convenience - this component is now polymorphic over any monad that supports effects.
 So our component is easily re-used across multiple applications that might be using different monads to run Halogen.
-It is possible to [`hoist`][halogen.component.hoist] a component, allowing us to change the `m` type, and this polymorphic constraint allows us to keep our options open as our application design changes.
+It is possible to [`hoist`][Halogen.Component.hoist] a component, allowing us to change the `m` type, and this polymorphic constraint allows us to keep our options open as our application design changes.

 For a detailed explanation of `hoist`, please refer to the chapter on running Halogen components on the DOM.

-We can now use the [`liftEffect`][effect.class.lifteffect] function in `handleAction`:
+We can now use the [`liftEffect`][Effect.Class.liftEffect] function in `handleAction`:

 ```purescript
 handleAction :: forall o m.
 MonadEffect m => Action -> H.HalogenM State Action () o m Unit